cnnrznn/cnnrznn.github.io/_drafts/bft-broadcast.md

 The round is a number used to totally order broadcasts from a single process.
 The value is the proposed result of the broadcast.

-It should be noted that in a production environment, messages should be authenticated with cyptographic signatures.
+It should be noted that in a production environment, messages should be authenticated with cryptographic signatures.
 For this implementation, it is sufficient for demonstration and testing to assign messages the `owner` and `sender` fields as integers.

 ### Message Filtering